Tribal Nation Building Leadership Program

 Citizenship

 We are all members of ever expanding spheres of relationship: family, clan, tribe, community, state, and country.
-As Native people we also carry the deep awareness that we are part of and not separate from the natural world around us and have a responsibility to all of our relations within this natural world.
+As people we also carry the deep awareness that we are part of and not separate from the natural world around us and have a responsibility to all of our relations within this natural world.
 With rapidly expanding technology our relationships extend to a global community and social media has expanded our connections and our responsibilities.
-Tribal values dictate that we be responsible, informed members of each of these groups, prepared to both lead and serve.
+Values dictate that we be responsible, informed members of each of these groups, prepared to both lead and serve.

 Scholarship

 Scholarship is the search for knowledge based upon principles of pursuing excellence and truth.
-Scholarship rooted in tribal values will always seek knowledge not only for the pure wonder of knowing and understanding the world around us, but for the benefit of our communities and tribes.
+Scholarship rooted in values will always seek knowledge not only for the pure wonder of knowing and understanding the world around us, but for the benefit of our communities and tribes.

 Stewardship

 Stewardship is to care for what has been entrusted to us, starting with ourselves, our gifts and our needs.
 Pursuing higher education is one of the ways in which students can develop their talents and realize their potential.
 For students to be successful, they must be able to care for and develop their selves and balance their mental, emotional, physical and spiritual health.
-Stewardship of self, radiates out to other areas of our lives to embody stewardship of our natural world and of human, cultural, and community resources.
+Stewardship of self, radiates out to other areas of our lives to embody stewardship of our natural world and of human, and community resources.

 Guardianship

 Guardianship is not only the care of resources, but the protection of resources.
 Most important for Nation Building is guardianship of sovereignty.
 Inherent sovereignty is the basis for our self-governance as tribal Nations.
-Embracing the concept of guardianship encompasses our responsibility to protect our traditional and emerging ways of life, our lands, our natural and cultural resources, our languages, our elders and our children, for those present and for those yet to be born.
+Embracing the concept of guardianship encompasses our responsibility to protect our traditional and emerging ways of life, our lands, our natural and resources, our languages, our elders and our children, for those present and for those yet to be born.

 Questions?